 Samsung CHG90 is a real monster at 49 inches diagonally, with a 32:9 aspect ratio and 3,840 x 1,080 resolution.
 It’s akin to placing two 27-inch, 1080p monitors side-by-side, but without the bezel.

-The technology inside the CHG90 is much like the CF791, using thequantum dots to deliver great contrast, a wide color gamut, and solid color accuracy.
+The technology inside the CHG90 usesquantum dots to deliver great contrast, a wide color gamut, and solid color accuracy.
 Its image quality isn’t as sharp as others, which is the CHG90’s main weakness.
-However, its quoted brightness is higher than the CF791, at 350cd/m2.
+However, its quoted brightness is 350cd/m2.
 VESA recently certified it as the first DisplayHDR 600 monitor.
 The panel even has FreeSync support, and refreshes at 144Hz, so its good for fast-paced games.

-Though it MSRPs at $1,500, recently sales have dropped the CHG90 to $1,000.
-That’s a lot of money, but given its incredible size, it seems reasonably priced.
+Though it MSRPs at $1,500, recent sales have dropped the CHG90 to $1,000.
+That’s still a lot of money, but given its incredible size, it’s reasonably priced.
 If you want a huge, HDR-compatible screen, this is the one to buy.
 If your budget doesn’t quite stretch that far but you still want the Samsung quality for your HDR display, there’s also the equally great CHG70 that’s worth considering.

 Buy one from: